How Often Do I Need an Eye Exam?

 How Often Should Children Get an Eye Exam?

 Vision screenings at the pediatrician’s office or at school are not a substitute for eye exams performed by an optometrist.
-Vision screenings sometimes identify a vision problem or issue, but sometimes vision problems aren’t caught in a vision screening.
+Vision screenings can identify a vision problem or issue, but sometimes vision problems aren’t caught in a vision screening.
 Even if a vision problem or issue is found during a vision screening, you’ll need to take your child to an optometrist for further examination and a solution.

 Birth to Age 2

 Babies without any family history of vision problems or other risk factors should get an eye exam at 6 months of age.
-Babies who have some risk factors should also get at least one eye exam at 6 months of age but may also need another eye exam before age 2, depending on the individual’s vision and eye health needs.
+Babies who have some risk factors should also get an eye exam at 6 months of age but may also need another eye exam before age 2, depending on the individual’s vision and eye health needs.
 The doctor will advise you on the recommended schedule.

 Age 3 – Age 5